The Seven Names Writing 3

 But no theory has any merit as explanation why the phenomenon of love

 exists.
-Love creates circumstances, not the other way around.
+Love creates the true circumstances, not the other way around.

 129. Whatever ideas, thoughts, actions, emotions or desires are taken for